ShubhSaudagar/Devendra-Photography-Site/replit.md

 ## Overview

 DSP Film's is a full-stack photography portfolio and business management platform for professional photographer Devendra S. Shinde.
-The application features a modern, cinematic public-facing website for showcasing photography services, portfolios, and packages, alongside a comprehensive admin panel for content management, client inquiries, and business analytics.
+The application features a modern, cinematic public-facing website for showcasing photography services, portfolios, and packages, alongside a **lightweight admin panel** for packages CRUD and gallery management with WhatsApp integration.

 The platform specializes in wedding photography, pre-wedding shoots, cinematic photography, maternity/newborn sessions, and commercial projects, serving clients primarily in Ahilyanagar and Pune, Maharashtra, India.